Litter (vehicle): Philippines

 In pre-colonial Philippines, litters were a way of transportation for the elite (maginoo, ginu, tumao); Rajahs, Lakans, Datus, sovereign princes (Rajamuda) and their wives use a Sankayan or Sakayan, a wooden or bamboo throne with elaborate and intricate carvings carried by their servants.
 Also among their retinue were payong (umbrella)-bearers, to shade the royalty and nobility from the intense heat.

-Princesses (binibini, dayang dayang) who were sequestered from the world were called Binukot or Binocot (“set apart”).
+Princesses (binibini, dayang dayang) who were sequestered from the world were called Binukot or Binocot ("set apart").
 A special type of royal, these individuals were forbidden to walk on the ground or be exposed to the general populace.
 When they needed to go anywhere, they were veiled and carried in a hammock or a basket-like litter similar to bird's nests carried by their slaves.
 Longer journeys required that they be borne inside larger, covered palanquins with silk covers, with some taking the form of a miniature hut.

-In Spanish-colonial Philippines, litters remained one of the options of transportation for the Spanish inhabitants and members of the native principalia class.
+In Spanish-colonial Philippines, litters remained one of the options of transportation for the Spanish inhabitants and members of the native principalía class.